RohanRajendraDalvi/cinebot/README.md

 This project provides a conversational interface and advanced semantic search over a movie dataset.
 Key capabilities:

-- Natural language search for movies using embedding-based similarity (FAISS).
+- Natural language search for movies using embedding-based similarity via Supabase pgvector.
-- Multiple embedding model choices (switchable at query time) with separate FAISS indices per model.
-- Dual-query scoring (positive and negative queries) with tunable alpha and beta weights.
-- Metadata filtering (year, rating, duration, genres, languages).
-- Optional ChromaDB-backed retrieval path.
-- Integration points for LLM summarization/chat: Groq API (cloud) and local Ollama/Gemma.
+- LLM summarization/chat via Groq API.
-- A React UI for chat, model & filter controls, and saved chat sessions.
+- A React UI for chat and saved chat sessions.

 This repository is structured as a research/experimentation project.
 The code emphasizes modularity so you can swap vector stores, models, or ranking logic.